 - Redoing a floor or slab that has collapsed

-When working on the above structural projects focus less on the amount of money you have to spend.
+When working on the above structural projects, make sure you focus less on the money you must spend.
 Instead, look at it as a small price to pay compared to the return on investment you are set to fetch once you sell the property.

 Work on the nitty gritty

-- Repaint any walls where paint appears to be peeling off
+- Repaint any walls where the paint appears to be peeling off

 - Replace dysfunctional door latches with new ones

 - Grease or fix windows that are stuck or squeak when you open